mariofloresmarcial/apodx/README.md

 </p>
 </details>

-## Usage <a href="usage"></a>

-1. First create a SQL database with the supplied schema.
-2. Add your database information as environment variables
-3. Acquire a NASA APOD API key for better performance.
-You can get the API key <a href="https://api.nasa.gov/#signUp">here</a>
-4. Store the NASA APOD API key as an environmental variable
-5. Update/populate the database by running the `apodx.py` program.
-6. Deploy the `apodx_api.py` program.
-Create API keys as local variables for the API.

 ## SQL Database <a href="database"></a>
 The APODx API stores all APOD entries in a SQL database with the following schema.
 Each APOD entry can have more than one instrument asssociated with it.